 Features present in this document, but disabled or withheld from the current release:

-· gmysqlbackend, oraclebackend, gpgsqlbackend

-• fully functioning bindbackend - will not parse configuration files
+- · gmysqlbackend, oraclebackend, gpgsqlbackend - · fully functioning bindbackend will not parse configuration files conceivably lead to those.
+Any such notifications will also be sent to all PowerDNS mailinglists and BUGTRAQ.

 1.4.
 Security